SovereignCloudStack/gx-credential-generator/README.md

 docker run -v "${PWD}/os_secret:/root/.config/openstack" $(docker build -q .)  ./gx-sd-generator.py --os-cloud gx-h61.1
 ```

-Generated SelfDescriptions could be validated against their schemas (shapes) by the
+Generated Self-Descriptions could be validated against their schemas (shapes) by the
 simple SD validator script.
 Visit the `sd` directory and try to validate your
 generated SD.
 Find the examples in `sd` directory and do the validation as follows:
 ```bash